 If you’re aware of how Advanced warehousing works, Basic warehousing essentially takes receipts and put-aways, two components that are separate in Advanced warehousing, and merges them to simplify the process.
 It works the same way for picks and shipments.
 Whether or not you prefer Basic to Advanced depends on how granular you want your business processes to be.

 Touch wood, this post has generated some ideas as to how Business Central’s warehousing configuration can fit your needs.
 The next post will build on from the setup displayed in this post and focus on Advanced warehousing.
 We’d love to hear your feedback and questions!
-Click here to get in contact with us.
+If you have any comments or queries, feel free to contact us.